CHIPAsia/chip-for-woocommerce/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-CHIP - Cash, Card and Coin Handling Integrated Platform.
+CHIP - Better Payment & Business Solutions.
 Securely accept payment with CHIP for WooCommerce.

 == Description ==

 This is an official CHIP plugin for WooCommerce.

-CHIP is an abbreviation of Cash, Card and Coin Handling Integrated Platform.
-CHIP allows you to securely sell your products and get paid.
+CHIP is a payment and business solutions platform that allow you to securely sell your products and get paid via multiple local and international payment methods.

 This plugin will enable your WooCommerce site to be integrated with CHIP as per documented in [API Documentation](https://developer.chip-in.asia/api#online_purchases_custom_payment_flow_direct_post).